India's Water Crisis: Problems, Implications and Permanent Solutions

 3. Economic costs:

-Bringing to the consciousness that shortage of water poses a significant
+Bringing to the consciousness that the shortage of water poses a significant

-concern on the economy.
+concern for the economy.
 The cost of treating water, the expense that is spent

-agricultural sector is a major pressure on the economy of the country.
+agricultural sector a major pressures on the economy of the country.
 This is

 4. Social Conflict:

-The scarcity of water resources may have tension in different aspect of life
+The scarcity of water resources may cause tension in different aspects of life, including political as well as social elements.
+There is competition, hence

 inter-community.
-In certain circumstances water conflict has the potentiality
+In certain circumstances, water conflict has the potential

 Sustainable solutions to India's water crisis.

-2) Take as much rain as possible in bathing, stretching etc. or depending on pond river water.
+2) Take as much rain as possible in bathing, stretching, etc., or depending on the pond, river water.

 4) Keep the grass bed environment on the ground as much as possible without creating house ropes.